juntao/austin-elevenlabs/README.md

 # Austin culture guide

-> Submission to ElevenLabs Worldwide Hackathon in Austin
+> Update: It won the 3rd place at the [ElevenLabs Worldwide Hackathon](https://hackathon.elevenlabs.io/) in Austin

 By [Michael Yuan](https://github.com/juntao) and Tony Yuan